MD Community Medicine: Admission 2025, Fees, Cutoff, Colleges, Counselling etc

 • Minimum Marks: Meet the minimum aggregate marks criteria in MBBS (often around 50% or above).

-• Counseling: Participate in the counseling process based on NEET-PG ranking for seat allocation.
+• Counseling: Participate in the counselling process based on NEET-PG ranking for seat allocation.

 • Category Reservation: Eligibility may vary slightly depending on reservation criteria (SC/ST/OBC/General).